 If you feel you can cope with the repairs, you should get estimates for how much they'll cost before proceeding.
 If you don't think you can cope with the repairs and don't want to buy the home any more you can walk away at this stage without penalty.

-The second section of the Home Report is a questionnaire covering 16 different categories.
-This is designed to give you a more information about the home.
+This section of the Home Report is a questionnaire covering 16 different categories.
+This is designed to give you more information about the home.

 These categories include: